d1mnewz/interviews/README.md

 * What is Docker?
 * What is [green-blue deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html)?
 * What is static bits vs dynamic bits in terms of CI/CD pipeline?
+* What is the concept of [infrastructure as code](https://www.thoughtworks.com/de/insights/blog/infrastructure-code-reason-smile)?
 * How do you test your CI/CD pipeline?
 * What is .NET standard?
 * What is merge and rebase, difference between them?